Desmond Cole: Resignation from column

 In May 2017, Cole resigned from his bi-monthly column at the Toronto Star after being told by his editor he had violated the newspaper's rules on journalism and activism by protesting a Toronto Police Services Board meeting over the Toronto police practice of carding and racial profiling.
 Commentators pointed to contradictions in the Stars admonishment of Cole, and cited the Stars long history of employing and supporting columnists who engage in activism.

 Michele Landsberg, a former Star columnist, called the Stars treatment of Cole a blunder.
 She wrote that Cole felt bound by his promise to black children he had addressed during a presentation during Black History Month.
 Landsberg contrasted the support the Star had provided for the feminist activism she advocated during her 25 years as a Star columnist, with its lack of support for Cole.

-Continued activism (2018–2019)
+Activism (2018–2019)

 On December 14, 2017, PEN Canada picked Cole for its Ken Filkow Prize, for freedom of expression.
 Towards the end of 2017, speculation arose that Cole was thinking about running for mayor of Toronto; however, Cole later announced that we would not enter the race.

 On July 10, 2018, Cole criticized mayor of Toronto John Tory for referring to two black men who injured two children with gunfire as "sewer rats".
 Cole pointed out that he had not used animal terms to refer to Alek Minassian, who had recently perpetrated the Toronto Van Attack.
 Cole asserted Tory's language was a trigger for general racial discrimination and that dehumanizing offenders made rehabilitation more difficult.

 On October 21, 2018, the eve of the election for mayor of Toronto, the Toronto Star reported that Cole claimed candidate Saron Gebresellassi had accepted a list of contact numbers from incumbent mayor John Tory of which Cole felt the public should have been informed.